Why The Mundane Matters

 “The rhythm of life, that constant hum, the waking up to another day of work, play, and loving your people—it’s breathtaking if you listen to it.”

-For me, it’s the simple things, like when my partner comes home and our dog zooms in circles around the apartment.
+For me, it’s the simple things, like when my husband comes home and our dog zooms in circles around the apartment.
 Or how my favorite leftovers smell when heated in cast iron.
 It’s the crumbs on the counter from a rushed breakfast because a farewell forehead kiss was more important, a preamble to a later and longer embrace.
 These are the moments that feel more like home than four walls or any adventure ever will.

 It’s also how the air smells after it rains in Los Angeles, all fresh and dewy.
 Or how the sun is a surprise to my skin on the first day of spring, despite having lived 31 springs now.
 Oh, and it’s the birds!
 They sing their familiar song each morning even when I forget to listen, even as I zone out and brush my teeth for the millionth time, my bare feet on the cold tile floor.